 Google “super foods” and you’ll get a gaggle of lists…top 10, top 16, a top 7?
 But what about actually putting these punch-packing ingredients to practical use in the everyday maelstrom?
-Particularly if you’re new to this Paleo business?
-Here are 5 Power Foods I rely on to fuel my generally time-starved, CrossFitting, three-kid-chasing, company-building life.
-Some of these also showed up in Washingtonian’s Food Diary post of a day of my meals, a good quick look at a Paleo day in the real world.
+Particularly if you’re new to this business of going sans gluten and dairy?
+Here are 5 Power Foods I rely on to fuel my generally time-starved, working out, three-kid-chasing, company-building life.
+Some of these also showed up in Washingtonian’s Food Diary post of a day of my meals, a good quick look at real world day of eating this way.

 - Almond Milk – Easy and fast to make from scratch.
 It takes 10 minutes, a standard blender and a nut bag (little mesh bag you use to strain the pulp for this and other nut milks…bout $7 on AMZN, nifty little thing, name notwithstanding).
 This milk alternative is super healthy, tastes great and can power everything from a cereal replacement for gluten-free folks to the best chocolate smoothie shake a sugar-free eater can buy.